LCR-ADS-Lab/ASC-Treebank/docs/source/Related projects.rst

 -----
 Universal Proposition (UP) Banks
 -----
-* UP project annnotated text in different languages with universal semantic role labelling annotations.
+* UP project annotated text in different languages with universal semantic role labelling annotations.
 * This project used the frame and role labels of the English PropBank.

 * References